 Arnold & Porter Kaye Scholer LLP's National Security practice is one of the largest and most experienced in Washington.
 It is anchored by numerous former senior US government officials who have decades of experience in national security legal positions, including the former General Counsels of the Central Intelligence Agency, Jeffrey Smith; the National Security Agency, Ronald D. Lee; the Army and the Air Force, Charles Blanchard; and the former Legal Adviser to the Department of State and the Legal Adviser to the National Security Council at the White House, John Bellinger.

-Our practice also includes former senior national security officials at the Departments of Justice, State, Treasury, and Homeland Security, and the former ranking member of the House Select Committee on Homeland Security, Jim Turner.
+Our practice also includes former senior national security officials at the Departments of Justice, State, Treasury, and Homeland Security.

 Our national security lawyers understand the legal and policy framework in which particular issues arise, and the US government processes in which sensitive national security decisions are made.
 Our lawyers speak and write regularly about national security matters and maintain close contacts with relevant US government agencies.
 Many of our lawyers hold security clearances and are able to advise clients on classified matters.